- Wild mammal biomass has declined by 85% since the rise of human civilizations. This was mainly driven by overhunting and habitat loss.

 - The largest mammals are at the greatest risk of extinction

 - Elephants, rhinos, gorillas: how many of our largest mammals are at risk of extinction?

 Where in the world are mammals most threatened?

 One-quarter of mammal species are threatened with extinction.
 Indonesia is home to nearly 200 of these species.
-In contrast, Sweden has only one, and Finland only two at risk.
+In contrast, Sweden has only one, and Finland has only two at risk.

 If we’re to protect and conserve the world’s mammals from extinction we first need to know where they’re most threatened.

-In our related post we saw how the diversity of mammal species varies across the world, and where the biodiversity hotspots are.
+In our related post, we saw how the diversity of mammal species varies across the world, and where the biodiversity hotspots are.
 But does this also reflect where mammals are most under threat?

 Where are endemic mammal species at risk of extinction?

 In the map, we see the number of endemic mammal species which are threatened with extinction in the wild.17 It looks very similar to the map of endemic species.